Docs

 • STT: no caller-visible incremental control surface; work starts only after the full bounded upload is accepted

-This matters for cancellation, pause, resume, and speed changes.
+This matters for close/cancellation, pause, resume, and speed changes.

 Search Harness Contract